Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Numerical Evaluation

 \subsection{Robustness to path-loss model mismatches}

-In this section we depart from the WBS model for our PL propagation model and study how generalizable the allocation methods are to changes in the test channel distribution.
-The test datasets are generated following the Hata-COST231 propagation model~\cite{damosso1999digital}.
-Four types of PL effects are considered -- urban or suburban environment, with or without the log-normal shadowing -- with acronyms of Urb-noSF (Hata-COST231 urban model without shadowing), Sub-SF (Hata-COST231 suburban model with shadowing), Sub-noSF, and Urb-SF.
+In this section, we depart from the {WBS Rayleigh fading channels} and study how robust the allocation methods are to changes in the test channel distribution. {We first consider the WBS model with Rician fading, shortened to \mbox{\it WBS-Rician}.} Additional test datasets are generated following the Hata-COST231 propagation model~\cite{damosso1999digital}.
+Another four types of PL effects are considered -- urban or suburban environment, with or without the log-normal shadowing -- with abbreviations of \mbox{\it Urb-noSF} (Hata-COST231 urban model without shadowing), \mbox{\it Sub-SF} (Hata-COST231 suburban model with shadowing), \mbox{\it Sub-noSF}, and \mbox{\it Urb-SF}.
 We assume $1.9\GHz$ for the carrier frequency and $30\m$ for the BS height; if applicable, the standard deviation of shadowing is $8\dB$.
+These distributions are illustrated via histograms of test channel coefficients; see Fig.~\ref{fig:data-dist}.
+More similarity is observed between WBS(-Rayleigh) and WBS-Rician, whereas Urb and Sub distributions are shifted further away from those of WBS.
+Since larger coefficients correspond to stronger interference, it generally indicates harder allocation cases -- not necessarily lower achievable objectives but more difficulties in finding the optimal solutions.

 Again, for each candidate method, the model being tested here is the exact model from Section~\ref{sec:exp:compare} without any further processing.
 Numerical results are reported in Table~\ref{tab:dist}.
 Additionally, we visualize the curves of average WSEE against the power constraint $P_m$ in the same range as before; see Fig.~\ref{fig:gen-dist}.
+Once more, without any retraining, \mbox{GCN-USCA} achieves the best performance in almost every setting only ranking second in sub-SF behind the classical SCA baseline (excluding from our analysis GCN-USCA$^+$, which will be introduced shortly).